backstage/backstage/plugins/adr-backend/README.md

 ### Parsing custom ADR document formats

-By default, the `DefaultAdrCollatorFactory` will parse and index documents that follow the [MADR v2.x standard file name and template format](https://github.com/adr/madr/tree/2.1.2).
+By default, the `DefaultAdrCollatorFactory` will parse and index documents that follow [MADR v3.0.0](https://github.com/adr/madr/tree/3.0.0) and [MADR v2.x](https://github.com/adr/madr/tree/2.1.2) standard file name and template format.
 If you use a different ADR format and file name convention, you can configure `DefaultAdrCollatorFactory` with custom `adrFilePathFilterFn` and `parser` options (see type definitions for details):

 ```ts
 DefaultAdrCollatorFactory.fromConfig({